alexmiller63/illuminated-bible-project/README.md

 And the light goes on shining in the dark; it is not overcome by the dark.

+## Illuminated Words

+One of the distinguishing features of the Illuminated Bible is the concept of the **illuminated word**.

+An illuminated word is a significant biblical word that is seamlessly integrated into the flowing English text by revealing its original biblical-language form, transliteration, and meaning.
+The goal is to enrich the reader's understanding without interrupting the natural rhythm of reading.

+For example:

+> In the beginning God (אֱלֹהִים — Elohim) created the heavens (שָׁמַיִם — shamayim) and the earth (אֶרֶץ — erets).

+The English sentence remains continuous.
+The original language appears only at carefully selected moments where it adds theological, literary, or historical depth.

+Unlike a traditional interlinear Bible, the Illuminated Bible does not annotate every word.
+Instead, it illuminates only those words that are central to understanding the biblical narrative.

+### Categories of Illuminated Words

+Illuminated words are selected from recurring biblical themes, including:

+- Divine Names

+- Creation

+- Humanity

+- Covenant

+- Worship

+- Salvation

+- Virtues

+- Prophecy and Fulfillment

+- Sacred Places

+- Significant People

+This editorial approach allows readers to enjoy the Bible as continuous literature while discovering the richness of the original Hebrew, Aramaic, and Greek through carefully chosen illuminated words.

+Editorial Principle:

+"An illuminated word illuminates understanding without interrupting reading."

 License

 This project is released under the Apache License, Version 2.0.